open-cloud/open-cloud.github.io.old/2_developer.md

              site.save()
 ```

-Once the set of changed objects have been computed, the Observer
+Once the set of changed objects have been computed, the Synchronizer
 invokes the appropriate set of backend operations and populates the
 objects with links to the back end.
 This functionality is contained in
 the sync_record function.
 For example, the SyncInstances step of the
-EC2 Observer creates EC2 instances in response to the addition of
+EC2 Synchronizer creates EC2 instances in response to the addition of
 Instances.

 ```